 Different reasons may cause a translation request to fail.
 Requests may generate and fail to enter our translation pipeline correctly, or may fail to be created (you would find an empty order).
-You can spot a failed request by clicking on any order name in the Home page and checking its status.
+You can spot a failed request by clicking on any order name in the Home page and checking its status for each language.

 Wrong language selection